 SFCC’s annual business meeting is “Pot Night,” in the ceramic sense.
 Members bring recent acquisitions, old favorites, and mystery items from their collections.
 Our Summer Social takes us to a different locale in the Bay Area each year.
 We help each other with research, we have a ceramics library at the Legion of Honor, and we support acquisitions at the Fine Arts Museums.

-Our next event will be on Sunday, October 21, at 10:30 a.m. in the Gunn Theater of the Legion of Honor.
-Click on our Newsletter for current and upcoming events.
+Our next event: Please join us on Sunday, March 17, at 10:30 a.m. in the Gunn Theater of the Legion of Honor, for the next talk in our lecture series.
+Click our Newsletter link at the top of this page for details of current and upcoming events.
 Click on SFCC Collections for some of our own ceramics, including the ones on this page.
 Click on Ceramics Q&A for ceramics discussions.
 Researchers can request the high-resolution originals of our own photos and, in many cases, additional views.
 The Members link, for SFCC members only, has our official records, a discussion forum, and a private blog.
 More generously illustrated than the public blog posts (like the lecture-background essays in our Newsletters), the private blog features our own views of museum ceramics, as well as photos from other sources.